geeksesi/geeksesi.github.io/source/_posts/2020/02/11/wrodpress-payment-plugin-part1.md

 ## The Story
 Hey there, how are you ?
-i want to write a little about my experince as a wordpress plugin developer.

-you can find some of my plugin in [github](https://github.com/geeksesi).
+i want to write a little about my experince as a wordpress plugin developer in week one of [100DaysOfCode](https://geeksesi.ir). you can find some of my plugin in [github](https://github.com/geeksesi).

 so let's start to know what we need. and make a payment plugin like this : [wp-zilon-woocommerce](https://github.com/geeksesi/wp-zilon-woocommerce)